Common Treatment Interventions

 • Demonstrates to clients that they are not alone and that there is hope and help.

 Peer support is the process of giving and receiving information and support between people who share common experiences, situations, or problems.
-It can come in many forms, from one-on-one encounters to formal or informal groups.
+In 2011, Alaska incorporated peer support into the state Medicaid plan.
+Since then, peer support has been developed into a certification based program.

-Peer support groups can take on many forms, including talking circles, sewing groups, sweat lodges, beading groups, church groups, drumming groups, and many others.
+Peer support can come in many forms, from one-on-one encounters to formal or informal groups.
+Peer support groups can also take on many forms, including talking circles, sewing groups, sweat lodges, beading groups, church groups, drumming groups, and many others.
 Groups are led by and attended by peers.
 Alcoholics Anonymous (AA) is an example of a peer-led support group.

 Peer support groups provide: